Frequently Asked Questions About Skyla®

 5Defined as subjects with 3 to 5 bleeding/spotting episodes and less than 3 bleeding/spotting-free intervals of 14 or more days.

 Because irregular bleeding/spotting is common during the first months of Skyla use, exclude endometrial pathology (polyps or cancer) prior to the insertion of Skyla in women with persistent or uncharacteristic bleeding.
 If a significant change in bleeding develops during prolonged use, take appropriate diagnostic measures to rule out endometrial pathology.
-The possibility of pregnancy should be considered if menstruation does not occur within six weeks of the onset of a previous menstruation.
+Consider the possibility of pregnancy if menstruation does not occur within six weeks of the onset of a previous menstruation.
 Once pregnancy has been excluded, repeated pregnancy tests are generally not necessary in amenorrheic women unless indicated, for example, by other signs of pregnancy or by pelvic pain.

 Does Skyla have an indication for heavy menstrual bleeding?

 No. The clinical development program for Skyla did not include trials designed to obtain that indication.

 Women may use Skyla when they are breastfeeding if more than six weeks have passed since they had their baby.

 Published studies report the presence of LNG in human milk.
 Small amounts of progestins (approximately 0.1% of the total maternal doses) were detected in the breast milk of nursing mothers who used other LNG-releasing IUSs, resulting in exposure of LNG to the breastfed infants.
 There are no reports of adverse effects in breastfed infants with maternal use of progestin-only contraceptives.
 Isolated cases of decreased milk production have been reported with a LNG-releasing IUS.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Skyla and any potential adverse effects on the breastfed child from Skyla or from the underlying maternal condition.